Heartburn - bland diet; Nausea - bland diet; Diarrhea - bland diet; Peptic ulcer - bland diet

 - Weak tea

-Some foods you should not eat when you are on a bland diet are:
+Some foods you may want to avoid when you are on a bland diet are:

 - Fatty dairy foods, such as whipped cream or high-fat ice cream

 - Strong cheeses, such as bleu or Roquefort cheese